 Vacations/personal days must be scheduled in such a way that work responsibilities can be assigned to others and on-going operations will not be disrupted.
-To ensure that this occurs, employees must schedule their vacations/personal days with the employee's supervisor at least ten (10) workdays in advance of the desired leave.
-Any preferences in the granting of PTO for vacation purposes will be based upon the employee's' length of service with the School and the situation.
+To ensure that this occurs, employees must schedule their vacations/personal days with the employee's supervisor at least seven (7) days in advance of the desired leave.
+Any preferences in the granting of PTO for vacation purposes will be based upon the employee's length of service with the School and the situation.
 The School reserves the right to deny or reschedule requests for PTO for vacation/personal purposes based on the needs of the School.
 Failure to comply with the denial of a request for scheduled PTO may result in discipline, including termination of employment.
 PTO for vacation/personal purposes will be included with base pay in the paycheck covering the days in which the vacation/personal day was taken.
-Two Rivers PCS does not provide monetary payment to its employees for unused PTO days upon the termination of employment.
+Two Rivers does not provide monetary payment to its employees for unused PTO days upon the termination of employment.

-(b) Illness or Injury (Unscheduled PTO) - If an employee is unable to report for work due to illness or injury, the employee may use PTO days if he/she properly notifies the School of his/her inability to report for work before his/her reporting time, preferably the night before the PTO for illness or injury is taken, but in no event no later than 7:00 am on the day of the absence.
+(b) Unscheduled PTO - If an employee is unable to report for work due to illness, injury or another emergency, the employee may use PTO days if they properly notify the School of their inability to report for work before their reporting time, preferably the night before the unscheduled PTO is taken, but in no event no later than 7:00 am on the day of the absence for instructional staff and no later than one hour prior to scheduled report time for non-instructional staff.
 Properly notifying the School means calling, texting, or emailing your supervisor at the contact number or email address designated by your supervisor.
-If PTO is used for 3 or more consecutive days, substantiating medical documentation ("reasonable certification") must be provided to Two Rivers PCS upon request.
+If PTO is used for 3 or more consecutive days for illness or injury, substantiating medical documentation ("reasonable certification") must be provided to Two Rivers upon request.
 Failure to comply with the directives set forth herein may result in discipline, including termination of employment.

-(c) Accrued Sick and Safe Leave (District of Columbia Employees) - Two Rivers PCS complies with the District of Columbia Accrued Sick and Safe Leave Act of 2008, as amended, and the Earned Sick and Safe Leave Amendment Act (ESSLA).
+(c) Accrued Sick and Safe Leave (District of Columbia Employees) - Two Rivers complies with the District of Columbia Accrued Sick and Safe Leave Act of 2008, as amended, and the Earned Sick and Safe Leave Amendment Act (ESSLA).